WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 1.9.9.2 =
-New meta box to set thumbnails; Edit total view count; Stop tracking Editors;
+New meta box to set thumbnails; Edit total view count; Stop tracking Editors; Shortcode accepts all parameters as options page;
-Refer to the Changelog for more details
+Refer to the Changelog for full list of changes.

 == Changelog ==